SiyiP/med-linked-blog-starter-md/10A Sensorimotor/*C ultimate patho notesheet.md

 		- **dense fibers = dark glob seen, purple
 		- 		- TREAT: exon skipping genetic therapies , changes it to a more becker's type of look.... - more usable muscle protein avaliable, but less than 1/4 patients potentiallly respond not a cure.
 26. becker-dystrophin stains - if the dystrophin stain's done for duchennes, it would be negative
+	1. either duchenne's or beckers = might show gower's sign = indicator of proximal muscle weakness, can't stand up from floooor but walks with their hands up, cardiac death.
 27. mitochondrial myopathy
 	1. - **prox muscle weakness, EXERCISE intol, cramping and excretion of myoglobin in urine**
 		- **ocular findings, neurologic symptomes, cardiomyopathy